SR-G/sleep-on-lan/README.md

 It works with the exact same magic packet than for Wake-On-LAN, the only difference is that the MAC address has to be written in reverse order.

-Technically, you have to run a little daemon on your computer that will listen the same Wake-On-LAN port and send the computer in sleep mode when the reversed MAC address received matches a local address.
+Technically, you have to run a little daemon (the `sleep-on-lan` program` on your computeri, server, NAS, ... that will listen the same Wake-On-LAN port and send the computer in sleep mode when the reversed MAC address received matches a local address.
+Additionnaly, it can also be triggered through a REST endpoint (with something like `curl`).
+Executed commands are fully customizable.

-Written in `go`, the code may run on linux and windows platforms.
+Written in `go`, the code shoud run on linux and windows platforms.

 ## Usage

-Grab the latest windows + linux release : https://github.com/SR-G/sleep-on-lan/releases/
+Grab the latest windows + linux release or snapshot : https://github.com/SR-G/sleep-on-lan/releases/

 ### Sleep through UDP

 Just send a regular wake-on-lan command but with a reversed MAC address.
 Thus, the same wake-on-lan tools may be used for both wake and sleep operations (python wake-on-lan script, OpenHab WoL plugin, Android applications, and so on).

-Provided you are using a wake-on-lan script like this one [wake-on-lan python script](https://github.com/jpoliv/wakeonlan) (available as a debian package for example), you may use :
+Provided you are using a wake-on-lan script like this one : [wake-on-lan python script](https://github.com/jpoliv/wakeonlan) (available as a debian package for example), you may use :

 <pre>wakeonlan c4:d9:87:7a:78:35 192.168.255.255 // regular mac address, will wake an asleep computer
 wakeonlan 35:78:7a:87:d9:c4 192.168.255.255 // reversed mac address, will trigger the UDP listener of the sleep-on-lan process and will thus remotely sleep the computer